StuntsPT/4Pipe4/README.md

 distribution's package manager (sudo apt-get install python3 for Ubuntu) or get it from the website (http://python.org/download/).
 Also required are the python3 header files (the package name in Ubuntu is python3-dev).
+Due to the latest release of pysam, python >= 3.4 is now required.
 Not strictly required, but highly recommended to for best results are the external programs that 4Pipe4 uses in it's processes.
 By default, these are: